 Although many small pixels tends to go slowly over time, the resultant "painting" can be very impressive.
 To free up your CPU fully hit the "Pause" button.

 Using larger Rate settings will allow exotic shapes to form that you would never see otherwise.

 The Drive settings will provide more diverse, more closely spaced color lines at higher values.

+I know this is a bit dated but there are still millions of copies of WIN XP in use.
 The Active Desktop lets you put a Internet browser window on your PC's desktop.
 To do this in Windows XP:

 I hope you enjoy this free wallpaper?